bemndy/openCV-pose-estimation4.11/README.md

 # aruco-pose-estimation-rover
 This Project contains all the code needed for ArUCo-Marker generation, detection and pose-estimation.
+Start of Autonomous Navigation, coded in Python, in the future will implement C++.
+*unfinished

-This serves as the beginning stages of robotic autonomous navigation.
-This project uses OpenCV API 4.11+, with its updated libraries.
+This project uses OpenCV's major API 4.11+ update, with its updated libraries and objects.
 The scripts are coded in Python and the libraries needed will be included as well as the references.

+**CAMERA CALIBRATION SCRIPT INCLUDED***
+**DISTANCE MEASUREMENT VIA VECTOR MATH***